AmariahAK/wisdom-drop/README.md

 # Healing / Self-Alignment Wisdom of the Day (November 27 2025)
 > “You’re not late.
 You’re not behind.
 You’re just on a path that requires depth, not speed.”
 > — Brianna Wiest

+# Perseverance / Motivation Wisdom of the Day (November 28 2025)
+> “It does not matter how slowly you go, so long as you do not stop.”
+> — Confucius